jamesharwood/comedi-K8055_bash_interface/README.md

 ./make_deb.sh<br>
 dpkg -i comedi-K8055-bash-interface<br>

-A precompiled .deb file is also included in the deb directory if you dont want to compile from source.
+A precompiled .deb file is also included in the deb directory if you dont want to compile f rom source.

 All program files are installed to /usr/local/bin Example scripts are in /usr/share/doc/comedi-K8055_bash_interface/examples